clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 In order to create a web server using |CL| as the host OS your host system must be running |CL|.
-Therefore, this tutorial assumes you have already gone through the steps in :ref:`bare-metal-install`.
+Therefore, this tutorial assumes you have already gone through the :ref:`bare metal installation<bare-metal-install>` instructions.

 Before installing any new packages, update the |CL| OS with the console command: